 Madam, my lord will go away to-night: A very serious business calls on him.
-The great prerogative and right of love, Which, as your due, time claims, he does acknowledge; But puts it off to a compell'd restraint; Whose want, and whose delay, is strew'd with sweets; Which they distil now in the curbed time, To make the coming hour o'erflow with joy And pleasure drown the brim.

-What's his will else?

-That you will take your instant leave o' the king, And make this haste as your own good proceeding, Strengthen'd with what apology you think May make it probable need.

-What more commands he?

-That, having this obtain'd, you presently Attend his further pleasure.

-In everything I wait upon his will.

-I shall report it so.

-I pray you.-Come, sirrah.
-[Exeunt.]

-Another room in the same.

-[Enter LAFEU and BERTRAM.]

-But I hope your lordship thinks not him a soldier.

-Yes, my lord, and of very valiant approof.

-You have it from his own deliverance.

-And by other warranted testimony.

-Then my dial goes not true: I took this lark for a bunting.

-I do assure you, my lord, he is very great in knowledge, and accordingly valiant.

-I have, then, sinned against his experience and transgressed against his valour; and my state that way is dangerous, since I cannot yet find in my heart to repent.
-Here he comes; I pray you make us friends; I will pursue the amity

-[To BERTRAM.]
-These things shall be done, sir.

-Pray you, sir, who's his tailor?

-Sir!

-O, I know him well, I, sir; he, sir, is a good workman, a very good tailor.

-[Aside to PAROLLES.]
-Is she gone to the king?

-She is.

-Will she away to-night?

-As you'll have her.

-I have writ my letters, casketed my treasure, Given order for our horses; and to-night, When I should take possession of the bride, End ere I do begin.

-A good traveller is something at the latter end of a dinner; but one that lies three-thirds and uses a known truth to pass a thousand nothings with, should be once heard and thrice beaten.- God save you, Captain.

-Is there any unkindness between my lord and you, monsieur?

-I know not how I have deserved to run into my lord's displeasure.

-You have made shift to run into 't, boots and spurs and all,

-Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net like him that leapt into the custard; and out of it you'll run again, rather than suffer question for your residence.

-It may be you have mistaken him, my lord.

-And shall do so ever, though I took him at his prayers.
-Fare you well, my lord; and believe this of me, there can be no kernal in this light nut; the soul of this man is his clothes; trust him not in matter of heavy consequence; I have kept of them tame, and know their natures.-Farewell, monsieur; I have spoken better of you than you have or will to deserve at my hand; but we must do good against evil.

-An idle lord, I swear.

-I think so.

-Why, do you not know him?

-Yes, I do know him well; and common speech Gives him a worthy pass.
+The great prerogative and rite of love, Which, as your due, time claims, he does acknowledge; But puts it off to a compell'd restraint; Whose want, and whose delay, is strew'd with sweets, Which they distil now in the curbed time, To make the coming hour o'erflow with joy And pleasure drown the brim.

+HELENA What's his else?
+PAROLLES That you will take your instant leave o' th' King, And make this haste as your own good proceeding, Strength'ned with what apology you think May make it probable need.

+HELENA What more commands he?
+PAROLLES That, having this obtain'd, you presently Attend his further pleasure.

+HELENA In everything I wait upon his will.

+PAROLLES I shall report it so.

+HELENA I pray you.

+Exit PAROLLES Come, sirrah.

+Paris.
+The KING'S palace Enter LAFEU and BERTRAM LAFEU But I hope your lordship thinks not him a soldier.

+BERTRAM Yes, my lord, and of very valiant approof.

+LAFEU You have it from his own deliverance.

+BERTRAM And by other warranted testimony.

+LAFEU Then my dial goes not true; I took this lark for a bunting.

+BERTRAM I do assure you, my lord, he is very great in knowledge, and accordingly valiant.

+LAFEU I have then sinn'd against his experience and transgress'd against his valour; and my state that way is dangerous, since I cannot yet find in my heart to repent.
+Here he comes; I pray you make us friends; I will pursue the amity Enter PAROLLES

+PAROLLES [To BERTRAM] These things shall be done, sir.

+LAFEU Pray you, sir, who's his tailor?
+PAROLLES Sir!
+LAFEU O, I know him well.
+Ay, sir; he, sir, 's a good workman, a very good tailor.

+BERTRAM [Aside to PAROLLES] Is she gone to the King?
+PAROLLES She is.

+BERTRAM Will she away to-night?
+PAROLLES As you'll have her.

+BERTRAM I have writ my letters, casketed my treasure, Given order for our horses; and to-night, When I should take possession of the bride, End ere I do begin.

+LAFEU A good traveller is something at the latter end of a dinner; but one that lies three-thirds and uses a known truth to pass a thousand nothings with, should be once heard and thrice beaten.

+God save you, Captain.

+BERTRAM Is there any unkindness between my lord and you, monsieur?
+PAROLLES I know not how I have deserved to run into my lord's displeasure.

+LAFEU You have made shift to run into 't, boots and spurs and all, like him that leapt into the custard; and out of it you'll run again, rather than suffer question for your residence.

+BERTRAM It may be you have mistaken him, my lord.

+LAFEU And shall do so ever, though I took him at's prayers.

+Fare you well, my lord; and believe this of me: there can be no kernal in this light nut; the soul of this man is his clothes; trust him not in matter of heavy consequence; I have kept of them tame, and know their natures.
+Farewell, monsieur; I have spoken better of you than you have or will to deserve at my hand; but we must do good against evil.

+PAROLLES An idle lord, I swear.

+BERTRAM I think so.

+PAROLLES Why, do you not know him?
+BERTRAM Yes, I do know him well; and common speech Gives him a worthy pass.
 Here comes my clog.
-[Enter HELENA.]